Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Multimedia/NightMode.rst

 Code Reference
 --------------
-The Infrared class controls all the manual IR features of the AmebaPro2.
+The Infrared class controls all the manual IR features of the Ameba.
 You will need to the following lines before you can begin using any IR features.

 .. code:: cpp